Working with Children and Families

 As a student of USW, you’ll have access to lots of free resources to support your study and learning, such as textbooks, publications, online journals, laptops, and plenty of remote-access resources.
 Whilst in most cases these resources are more than sufficient in supporting you with completing your course, additional costs, both obligatory and optional, may be required or requested for the likes of travel, memberships, experience days, stationery, printing, or equipment.

-This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+Students will be expected to pay for a DBS or certificate of good behaviour from their home country.
+The DBS fee includes £49.50 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee

 A range of books are available in the university library , but students often purchase key texts